 Professional education programs leading to licensure are approved by the State of Vermont through the Results Oriented Program Approval (ROPA) process, which is a performance-based approach to the review.
 The Vermont Standards Board for Professional Educators has approved CESS educator preparation programs until 2017.

 In addition to State approval, the University of Vermont’s programs are the only nationally accredited educator preparation programs in Vermont.
-The Educator Preparation Program unit has been accredited by the National Council for the Accreditation of Teacher Education (NCATE) since 1954.
+UVM has been accredited by the National Council for the Accreditation of Teacher Education (NCATE) since 1954.

-In 2010, NCATE's Unit Accreditation Board vote to continue accreditation without qualifications through 2017.
+In 2010, NCATE's Unit Accreditation Board voted to continue accreditation without qualifications through 2017.